NiGuangOwO/Triggernometry/readme.md

 ## Autofill
 Fixed the bug that sometimes autofill is not hidden (like after entering `tvar:` and still showing `tvarrl`);
-Sorted and added several types of autofill, including list/table properties (also added code to try to get the list of var names and const keys but did not work, hope it could be fixed);
+Added more types of autofill: list/table/dict methods; current variable/aura/const names; regex capture groups in the current trigger; dict keys and table lookup headers;
-The code will now find the previous unclosed `{` to give more precise autofill results;
+The code will now find the previous unclosed `{` to give more intelligent autofill results;  (e.g. $`{lvar:xxx${var:yyy}${index}.` will show list properties);
+The autofill form will now show directly beneath the matched strings;
+Fixed a bug that using enter key to select autofill results in multi-line mode will also input a linebreak;
-Increased the height and width of the autocomplete form.
+Increased the height (5 → 10) and width (→ max length of results) of the autocomplete form.

 ## Dictionary Variable
 Completed the definition of the previously unused VariableDictionary type, and added corresponding expressions, methods, and actions.